fly-apps/nodejs-planetscale-read-replicas/README.md

 Perfect!
 We can see from that response that the request was handled in our primary region (`lhr`).
 And so the write succeeded.
 Despite the closest database to `sea` actually being a read-only replica (as shown by our prior read).
 But wait ... how does this work?
 Well, we can see by looking at the logs for this app (with `fly logs`) ...

 ```
-2022-05-19T19:09:42Z app[abcdefgh] sea [info]Replaying this attempt to write to a read-replica (from Fly region: sea) in the primary Fly region: lhr
+2022-05-19T19:09:42Z app[abcdefgh] sea [info]Replaying this attempt to write to a read replica (from Fly region: sea) in the primary Fly region: lhr
 ```

 That line is logged by our custom error handler in `server.js`.
 It proves that what we planned to happen _did_ happen: the write was initially sent to the _closest_ database.
 But that's a read-only region.
 And so it failed, throwing an error.
 That error was caught by the handler, analysed, and matched the _write-to-a-read_ case.
 And so the app replayed the request _in_ the primary region (`lhr`).
 And that region uses the primary database.
 Which _can_ be written to.
 And so the write worked (with much lower latency).